berkdemir/berkdemir.github.io/docs/Showcases/Rectangular Parametric Tunnel in FEM-Design.md

 <a href="../images/Showcases/RPTIFM-1.png">
     <figure>
         <img src="../images/Showcases/RPTIFM-1.png">
-        <figcaption>You can see that I am not afraid of spaghetti monster.</figcaption>
     </figure>
 </a>

+*You can see that I am not afraid of spaghetti monster.*